Amy M Lambert

 Provides an experimental introduction to environmental science, education, and policy through an exploration of wetland ecosystems.
 Explores how humans interact with wetlands ecosystems.
 Stresses active learning in relation to the campus Wetlands.

-WIN 2014 WETLANDS DISCOVERY This course will serve as an introduction to hands-on environmental science in the campus wetlands for all UWB students.
+SPR 2014 WETLANDS DISCOVERY This course will serve as an introduction to hands-on environmental science in the campus wetlands for all UWB students.
 In addition, it will serve as an early introduction to the intersections among environmental science, education, and policy for students interested in pursuing interdisciplinary inquiry in various IAS majors (e.g., Environmental Science, Environmental Studies, and Science, Technology, and Society).

 Student learning goals

 Understand basic wetland science (hydrology, soils, biota) and be able to identify wetland ecosystems

 Be able to identify and critically analyze human impacts on wetland ecosystems, how they are managed, and how approaches to restoration and management are linked to scientific and ethical concerns.

 Learn basic environmental policy and regulations that apply to wetlands, including knowledge about how wetlands restoration projects are monitored in the field.

 Develop the ability to take informed positions on wetland issues and to serve as formal or informal educators with regard to environmental concerns.

 General method of instruction

 Hands-on field experience and group projects will be the central focus of the course.
 Weekly readings will provide the basis for class discussion.